OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

        Now you can route requests to the module controller e.g. in a template:

-.. todo: please use twig style template example instead of smarty
+.. todo: #Igor: provide twig style template example instead of smarty

     .. code:: php